Japanese sashiko embroidery: a moment for oneself...

 Sashiko is an ancient Japanese embroidery technique that remains very current and modern thanks to its clean style and geometric shapes, but also increasingly figurative with the arrival of modernity in the technique.

-My mother embroidered the "4 seasons" panel sold in the shop in sashiko embroidery
+My mom embroidered the "4 seasons" panel sold at the shop in sashiko embroidery.

 Example of a modern jacket embroidered in sashiko.